jv-amorim/Unity-Helpers/README.md

 - **CanvasItemsPaginationManager.cs**: Class that creates pagination on a set of canvas items.
 Examples of set of canvas items: images gallery, score ranking table.

 - **CursorEffects.cs**: Class with methods that change the mouse cursor from arrow icon to link icon, and vice versa.
 To use this class and change the mouse cursor when hovering an element in canvas (a button, for example), you must attach this script to a GameObject and assign the arrow texture and link texture to the two public fields.
-The methods ChangeCursorToArrow() and ChangeCursorToLink() can be called with a EventTrigger, using the OnPointerEnter and OnPointerExit events.
+The methods ChangeCursorToArrow() and ChangeCursorToLink() can be called with a EventTrigger, using the OnPointerEnter and OnPointerExit event listeners.

 - **InputFieldHelpers.cs**: Class with methods to use in the InputField or TMP_InputField component.
 With this class you can show or hide the content of a password field, for example.